speakinghedge/freepackets_org/README.md

 ## configure and build the firmware

-There is a folder for each supported platform.
-Common directories are:
+Each supported platform has its own documentation.
+You can find it in
+<platform>/doc/.
+Please read it.

+The configuration for the VPN tunnel and access point is stored in the folder *private* inside of the root directory of the project (means: the configuration is common for all platforms) and contains the following files:
 ```
-- doc: contains the device specific documentation
 - private: contains private configuration used to build the firmware
     |------->password.txt        VPN passwords (mandatory)
     |------->openvpn.ovpn        VPN configuration (mandatory)
     |------->system.conf         system configuration (optional)
 ```

-To build the firmware image you must provide the configuration files in the private folder.
+You can create a folder called private_local to store your personal local configuration for the firmware build.
+To be able to build the firmware image you must provide the configuration files in the private or private_local folder.

+**Note 1:** The config placed in the private_local folder supersedes the one given in the private folder.
+The private_folder is ignored by git.

+**Note 2:** On checkout the private folder contains a example config that can not be used to build a running system.

 The password.txt file contains the credentials used for the authentication against the VPN service.
 The first line contains the user name, the second